 Related Articles :

 InSight Crime Analysis

 Sophisticated corruption schemes are not anything new in Latin America.
-Honduras is not the best of a where extensive graft has had terrible consequences for society in phrases of political illustration, economic possibility, and human rights.
-However, corruption networks in unique countries characteristic in different approaches.
+Honduras is not the best, where extensive graft has had terrible societal consequences regarding political illustration, economic possibility, and human rights.
+However, corruption networks in unique countries are characteristic of different approaches.
 And know-how those differences is prime to formulating effective solutions for rooting out graft.
-The picture painted by way of Chayes’ report indicates that the dynamics of corruption in Honduras are greater, just like those discovered in Brazil, as an example than those seen in Guatemala.
+The picture painted through Chayes’ report indicates that the dynamics of corruption in Honduras are greater, just like those discovered in Brazil, for example, than in Guatemala.

 Former Guatemalan President Otto Pérez Molina and former Vice President Roxana Baldetti created a “mafia country” system.
 Pérez and Baldetti acted because of the bosses, overseeing various corruption schemes and taking a cut of the graft under their supervision.
 In Brazil, corruption is not as centralized; as a substitute, it has become a “rule of the sport” in commercial enterprise and politics.
 The case of Honduras is extra much like that of Brazil.
 However, there may be no unified leadership of a grand corruption scheme instead of a form of “elite good deal” to play by using the guidelines of a system that encourages and guarantees impunity for accomplishing graft.